hxrts/rumpsteak-aura/docs/05_effect_handlers.md

 }
 ```

+The trait defines four core methods.

 The `send` method transmits a message to another role.
 The `recv` method waits for a message from another role.
 The `choose` method makes a branch selection.
 The `offer` method receives a branch selection.

 The `Endpoint` associated type holds connection state.
 Different handlers use different endpoint types.

 ### Send bounds and portability

-The trait requires messages (`Serialize + Send + Sync` for `send`, `DeserializeOwned + Send` for `recv`) and handler futures (`F: Future + Send` in `with_timeout`) to be `Send`.
-This matches the requirements of the runtimes we target (tokio on native, single-thread executors on WASM) and keeps middleware stacks interchangeable between single- and multi-threaded deployments.
-Even on WASM the bounds remain, so code that is written for browsers compiles unchanged for native binaries that move work across threads.
+The trait requires messages to be `Send`.
+The `send` method requires `Serialize + Send + Sync`.
+The `recv` method requires `DeserializeOwned + Send`.
+Handler futures require `F: Future + Send` in `with_timeout`.

+This matches the requirements of target runtimes.
+Native targets use tokio.
+WASM targets use single-thread executors.
+The bounds keep middleware stacks interchangeable between single-threaded and multi-threaded deployments.

+Code written for browsers compiles unchanged for native binaries.
+Work can move across threads transparently.

 ## Built-in Handlers

 ### InMemoryHandler

-Location: `choreography/src/effects/handlers/in_memory.rs`

-Provides fast local message passing for testing.
-Uses futures channels internally.
+The InMemoryHandler is located in `choreography/src/effects/handlers/in_memory.rs`.
+It provides fast local message passing for testing.
+The implementation uses futures channels internally.

-Usage:
+Basic usage creates a handler for a single role.

 ```rust
 use rumpsteak_aura_choreography::InMemoryHandler;